ngageoint/hootenanny/README.md

 * [Conflate only restaurant buildings](https://github.com/ngageoint/hootenanny/blob/master/docs/user/CommandLineExamples.asciidoc#conflate-only-restaurant-buildings)
 * [Conflate only restaurant buildings with "Subway" in the name](https://github.com/ngageoint/hootenanny/blob/master/docs/user/CommandLineExamples.asciidoc#conflate-only-restaurant-buildings-with-subway-in-the-name)

-Hootenanny has several [available filters](https://github.com/ngageoint/hootenanny/blob/master/docs/user/CommandLineExamples.asciidoc#list-all-entities-that-can-operate-on-data) that may be used to perform feature filtering during conflation.
+Hootenanny has several [available filters](https://github.com/ngageoint/hootenanny/blob/master/docs/user/CommandLineExamples.asciidoc#list-all-entities-that-can-operate-on-data) that may be used to perform additional types of feature filtering during conflation.

 # [Feature Validation and Cleaning](https://github.com/ngageoint/hootenanny/blob/master/docs/user/FeatureValidationAndCleaning.asciidoc)

-Hootenanny has limited data validation reporting of its own, and JOSM validation routines may also be invoked via Hootenanny during batch processing of data.
+Hootenanny has limited data validation reporting of its own, but JOSM validation routines may be invoked via Hootenanny during batch processing of data.

 Hootenanny has a variety of map cleaning capabilities to automatically correct erroneous data.
 Some of them are invoked automatically during a conflation job, however, you may also [run them separately](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/clean.asciidoc).
 In addition to its own built-in cleaning operations, Hootenanny is also integrated with the auto-fix capabilities of [JOSM](https://josm.openstreetmap.de/).